CommitteeOfZero/polyversal-coz-linux-patcher/README.md

 3. Download and install the related game from Steam.
 4. Set the game's compatibility tool to the latest official Valve Proton 7 (Proton 7.0-5 at time of writing).
 5. Launch the game once in order to generate a Proton prefix, then quit the game.
-6. Either clone this Git repository or download an archive of its contents, then extract the files.
-Whichever way you do it, ensure the script ends up either in your Linux home directory or a subfolder of it.
+6. Clone this Git repository or download an archive of its contents, then extract the files.
+Ensure the script ends up either in your Linux home directory or a subfolder of it.
 7. Navigate to the folder containing the file `patch-sciadv.sh`.

 ## Running the multiversal patcher